AWS ElastiCache Serverless¶

 Objects¶

-The collected AWS ElastiCache Serverless object data structure from Amazon can be viewed in 「Infrastructure - Custom」
+The collected Amazon AWS ElastiCache Serverless object data structure can be seen in 「Infrastructure - Custom」

 {